Sega (genre): Origins

 Sega's exact origins outside the islands are unknown.
 However, it is understood to have Afro-Malagasy roots and be a fusion of African or Malagasy music with European music.
 The European influence includes folk dance music like polka, waltz and quadrilles.

 Gatan Benoit suggested that sega came from Madagascar and Boswell notes there may be a link between sega and famadihana, a Merina death ritual.
 Arago instead identifies it with (t)chéga from Mozambique.
 He states that it is similar to the fandango and chica (dance) from Brazil whose origins are in African music from Mozambique and Angola.
 It was termed "African" by sega musician Jacques Cantin.

 Place in society

-Sega was for long looked down upon because it was the music of slaves.
+Historically, Sega was looked down upon because it was the music of slaves.
 It was also looked down upon by the Catholic Church, which was not keen on its association with sexuality and alcohol.

-Until the Mauritian Ti Frère became popular in the 1960s, sega was only played in private places.
+Until the Mauritian artist Ti Frère became popular in the 1960s, sega was only played in private places.
 A particularly big turning point was his performance at the Night of the Sega at Mount Le Morne on 30 October 1964.
 It is now considered the national music of Mauritius and not restricted by ethnicity.